liam-wiltshire/talks/mysql/content.md

 class: content-odd
 # Spatial Data Types

-- Geometry
+- Geometry - The generic Geo Data Type
  - Point
  - Linestring
  - Polygon

-- Also has some multi data types that allow storage of multiple points, lines etc

 ???
+- The thing to rememebr is that each piece of geometric data is an object, and each has a storage type that relates to that object
 - mySQL has a number of data types that allow representation of different data
  - For our most common use cases, store locators, we'd be storing a point
-- The generic Geometry type can store any geometric representation, the other types only allow storage of that specific type
+- The generic Geometry type can store any geometric object, the other types only allow storage of that specific type

-- There are also multiple entry types for each one, so you can store a collection of points, a collection of polygons etc
+---

+class: content-odd
+# Spatial Collection Data Types

+- MySQL also has some multi data types that allow storage of collections:
+ - GeometryCollection
+  - MultiPoint
+  - MultiLinestring
+  - MultiPolygon

+???

+- GeometryCollection can be a collection of objects of any of the other types (so it coul bd one point, one polygon and two strings)
+- The other ones are collections of just that object

 ---